ansible/ansible-dev-tools/docs/journeys/personas.md

 I work independently or with a small team and have an innovative mindset with strong problem-solving ability.

 - **Needs:** Task-oriented content focused on building and testing automation content.
 Conceptual details related to organizing and structuring projects.
 Extensive reference content that explains "if you do x, then y is the expected behaviour".
-- **Attitude:** Wants to understand how things work and what are the available options.
+- **Attitude:** Wants to understand how things work and what the available options are.
 - **Knowledge:** Strong knowledge of CI/CD platforms and tools.
 Expert with scripting languages.

 # Process automation engineer